 On the other hand, they’re easy to tell apart from other insects.
-Fleas are reddish-brown, but they possess long legs and round heads, which often feature a comb like in the Cat Flea Species.
+Fleas are reddish-brown, but they possess long legs and round heads, which often feature similar traits to the Cat Flea Species.

-Fleas are about an eighth of an inch long and flat.
+Fleas are about an 8th of an inch long and flat.
 Their ability to jump can make them difficult to catch.

 5. Carpet Beetles